Minnesota-Florida✈️-Wisconsin

 At least these cuties stuck to the leftovers.

 Kobe Steakhouse is a hibachi restaurant in Orlando and other cities.
-We took the kids back when they were little but they didn’t remember it.
-They were impressed and will remember this time!
+We took the kids when they were little but they didn’t remember it.
+This time they were impressed and will remember the experience… as well as almost getting skewered by Robert’s part of the show!

 A great time with Grandma, Uncle Richard and Aunt Amie… you could say it was FIRE!

-The Chef invited Robert up to try the fancy spatula flipping… Robert did toss them… we all made it out!
+The Chef invited Robert up to try the fancy spatula flipping… Robert did toss them… we all made it out but he used more than just the grill for his part of the show!

-While not as fancy as Kobe, Robert was living his fancy life and took breakfast on the patio!
+While not as fancy as Kobe, Robert continued living his fancy life and took breakfast on the patio!

-Bingo by the pool and Dad, Mom and Robert all hit on the same draw!
+Bingo by the pool and Dad, Mom and Robert all hit Bingo on the same draw!

 We also caught up with family and 2nd Cousins got to have a little lunch together.